bpucker/CoExp/README.md

 ```
 Usage
 python3 merge_kallisto_output3.py --in <DIR> --gff <FILE> --tpms <FILE> --counts <FILE>
+Mandatory:
 --in      STR   Input folder
---gff     STR   Input GFF file
 --tpms    STR   Output TPM file
 --counts  STR   Output counts file

+Optional:
+--gff     STR   Input GFF file
 ```

 `--in` specifies the input folder that contains the individual count table files.
 Each file belongs to one SRA sample.

-`--gff` specifies a GFF file to merge expression of different transcripts at the gene level.
-Give an empty text file to keep expression at the transcript level.

 `--tpms` specifies the final TPM output file.
 One sample will be represented in one column.
 All genes/transcripts will be listed in the first column.
 The date will be stored in the top left field of this table.

 `--counts` specifies the final counts output file.
 One sample will be represented in one column.
 All genes/transcripts will be listed in the first column.
 The date will be stored in the top left field of this table.

+`--gff` specifies a GFF file to merge expression of different transcripts at the gene level.
+Give an empty text file to keep expression at the transcript level.

 ### filter_RNAseq_samples.py ###